Columbus, Indiana – the city of architecture and art!

 - Gallery at Indiana University J.Irwin Miller Architecture Project, Hours: Monday – Friday, 9 am – 5 pm 333 2nd Street

-- Gallery of Media, Art, & Design – located at Ivy Tech Community College of Indiana.
+- Gallery of Media, Art, & Design – Ivy Tech Community College of Indiana.
 Open whenever classes are in session, 4475 Central Avenue

 - Halcyon limestone sculpture – located outside of the Columbus Regional Hospital, 2400 17th Street